adequevedo/hacksite/README.md

 ## Quotes
 ### To Do
-* Integrate generic template to quote page
+* Add github action to add quote to json and PR

 * silly and inpirational quotes
 * display one and have button to ask for another
 * way to contribute a quote
 * tags for quotes ex. sunny
+* Auto send github issue request from the site

 ## Map
 * something with geolocation